nicholasmanzella/QuEP/README.md

 python3 eProbe.py input.example
 ```

-Aside from the electrons' initial momenta, the center of the probe, and the location of the screen, the following parameters must be specified in the initialization file (case insensitive):
+Aside from the electrons' initial momenta, the center of the probe, and the location(s) of the screen, the following parameters must be specified in the initialization file (case insensitive):

 • simulation_name - quasi3D

-• shape - circle, rectangle, vline, hline, or single
+• shape - circle, disc, hline, vline, single, or rectangle

 • density - Number of electrons to be distributed throughout shape

-• iterations - Maximum number of steps before tracking is stopped
+• iterations - Maximum number of steps before tracking in plasma is stopped

+• mode - Extra simulation specific flag

 • Shape Parameters - Define the dimensions of the shape (see initialization files under include.shape for specifications)